Veritius/bevy_stardust/README.md

 <h1><p align="center">✨ bevy_stardust</p></h1>
-Stardust is an opinionated networking crate built for Bevy, with a focus on extensibility and parallelism.
+Stardust is a flexible networking crate built for Bevy, with a focus on extensibility and parallelism.
 <br></br>

 ![License](https://img.shields.io/badge/license-MIT_or_Apache_2.0-green)